-The AC drain line is a small pipe that transports water and debris from the evaporator coils into the condensate pan, a small pan which catches water and debris that need to be removed from the system.
+The AC drain line is a small pipe that transports water and debris from the condensate drain pan under the evaporator coil and allows the condensation to flow from the unit to a drain or outdoors.
 In order for the system to function properly, that moisture must be drained.
-When the water drips from the evaporator coils into the condensate pan and drain line, it’s possible that dirt and other debris comes along.
+When the water drips from the evaporator coils into the condensate pan and drain line, it’s possible that dirt and other debris come along.

 If too much dirt accumulates in the drain line, a clog can form.
 Given that the line is responsible for releasing excess moisture, it’s a convenient growing space for mold and mildew, which can also contribute to the blocked line.

 If left uncleaned, the dirt, mold, and mildew can create a clogged condensate drain line.
 A clogged AC drain line could result in a complete system failure, so we’re here to help you understand how to keep the line clean and what to do if you suspect a clog.
 To find the condensate line, look for a pipe (often PVC) that drains outside by your HVAC.

 What happens if the AC drain line keeps clogging?